owulveryck/cortical/README.md

 ### Cortexes

-A cortex is any go code that provides the two functions:
+A cortex is any go code that provides two functions:

 * A "send" function that returns a channel of `[]byte`.
 The content of the channel is sent to the websocket once available (cf [`GetInfoFromCortexFunc`](https://godoc.org/github.com/owulveryck/cortical#GetInfoFromCortexFunc))
 * A "receive" method that take a pointer of `[]byte`.
 This function is called each time a message is received (cf [`SendInfoToCortex`](https://godoc.org/github.com/owulveryck/cortical#SendInfoToCortex))